Goldmoney Inc. Reports Financial Results for Second Quarter 2023Nov 11, 2022

-Goldmoney Inc. (TSX: XAU) is a precious metal focused global business.
-Through its ownership of various operating subsidiaries, the company is engaged in precious metal sales to its clients, including arranging delivery and storage of precious metals for its clients, coin retailing, and lending.
-Goldmoney clients located in over 150 countries hold approximately $2.1 billion in precious metal assets.
-The company’s operating subsidiaries include: Goldmoney.com, SchiffGold.com and Totenpass.
+Goldmoney Inc. (TSX: XAU) is a precious metal-focused global business.
+Through its ownership of various operating subsidiaries, the Company is engaged in precious metal sales to its clients, including arranging delivery and storage of precious metals for its clients and coin retailing.
+Goldmoney clients located in over 100 countries hold over $1.9 billion in precious metal and fiat currency assets.
+The Company’s operating subsidiaries include: Goldmoney.com, SchiffGold.com and Totenpass.
 In addition to the Company’s principal business segments, the Company holds a significant interest in Menē Inc., which crafts pure 24-karat gold and platinum investment jewelry that is sold by gram weight.
 Through these businesses and other investment activities, Goldmoney gains long-term exposure to precious metals.
 For more information about Goldmoney, visit goldmoney.com.

 Media and Investor Relations inquiries: